Mary Blair: Career

-Blair's first professional job in the animation industry was as an animator with Metro-Goldwyn-Mayer.
-She would soon leave and join Lee Blair at the Ub Iwerks studio before moving to Disney.
+Blair's first professional job in the animation industry was as in the animation unit of Metro-Goldwyn-Mayer.
+She would soon leave and join Lee Blair at the Ub Iwerks Studio before moving to Disney.
 In the 1930s she was also a part of the innovative California Water-Color Society.

-Blair joined Walt Disney Animation Studios—initially with some reluctance— in 1940, and worked briefly on art for Dumbo, an early version of Lady and the Tramp, and a second version of Fantasia titled "Baby Ballet" which was not released until the late 1990s.
+Blair joined Walt Disney Productions—initially with some reluctance— in 1940, and worked briefly on art for Dumbo, an early version of Lady and the Tramp, and "Baby Ballet," a segment for an proposed sequel to Fantasia.
 After some time, Blair decided to leave the studio in 1941, feeling artistically restrained and unsatisfied with the work given to her.

 After being away from the studio for a short time, Blair traveled to various South American countries with Walt Disney, Lillian Disney and other artists on a research tour as part of the Good Neighbor policy of President Franklin D. Roosevelt.
 While on the tour, Blair was able to capture a variety of distinct South American sceneries and people in her own style.
 Her use of color and shape impressed Disney, who appointed her as an art supervisor for the animated feature films Saludos Amigos and The Three Caballeros.
 Blair's various paintings of children she had met on the trip would later be used as concept art and inspiration for Disneyland's It's a Small World attraction.

 Blair first began animation and color design on major films in 1943 and would continue to work on animated films for Disney for a full decade.
 This would not be widely celebrated by others though, as many animators who worked alongside her had trouble bringing her 2D paintings to life and many seemed confused on her unique use of colors.
 Despite this, her work with animation did not end there however as after that, she worked on several package films, excluding Fun and Fancy Free, and on two partially animated features—Song of the South and So Dear to My Heart.
 The early 1950s were a busy time for the Disney studio, with an animated feature released nearly every year.
 Mary Blair was credited with color styling on Cinderella (1950), Alice in Wonderland (1951) and Peter Pan (1953), and the artistic influence of her concept art is strongly felt in those films, as well as in several animated shorts, including Susie the Little Blue Coupe and The Little House, she designed during that period.
 Some of Mary Blair's work, notably in So Dear to My Heart, was inspired by quilts.
 In a letter to Walt Disney, Blair discussed her interest to incorporate quilts into So Dear to My Heart: "It seems that quilt making is a revived art in this country now, which fact adds more value to its use as a medium of expression in our picture."